Unboxed-Software/solana-course/content/basic-solana-mobile.md

 - Call `transact` to get access to a mobile wallet
 - Authorize the session with `authorizeSession` from the `useAuthorization` hook
-- Request devnet airdrop to fund the transaction if not enough devnet sol is available
+- Request a Devnet airdrop to fund the transaction if not enough Devnet SOL is available
 - Create an `increment` transaction
-- Have the wallet `signAndSendTransactions`
+- Call `signAndSendTransactions` to have the wallet sign and send the transaction

-Note: The fake solana wallet we use generates a new Keypair every time you restart the fake wallet app.
-Hence, we want to check for funds and airdrop every time.
+Note: The fake Solana wallet we use generates a new keypair every time you restart the fake wallet app, requiring that we want to check for funds and airdrop every time.
 This is for demo purposes only, you can't do this in production.

 Create the file `CounterButton.tsx` and paste in the following:

 ```tsx
 import {
   Alert,